jaymasl/image-similarity/README.md

 This is a basic Flask app that detects the similarity between two different images.
-An identical image should return 100% and two images that share absolutely no similarity should return 0%.
+Uploading two identical images returns 100%.
+Uploading two images that share no similarity returns 0%.